laurentkempe/presentations/docs/Automate Dev work using Git aliases/index.md

 * **$2** is the 2nd parameter passed to the command...
 * **$@** means all command line parameters passed.

-Allow to chain git commands with **&&** and use the entire Unix toolkit.
+Allow to chain git commands with **&&** and uses the entire Unix toolkit.

 ---